-Guide to Dog-Friendly Beaches in Wales: North, South & West
+Guide to the Best Dog-Friendly Beaches in Wales: North, South & West

-If you are planning a trip to Wales with your pup, you will almost certainly want to visit one of the fantastic dog-friendly beaches along the coastline.
-Come rain or shine there are plenty of options – from sandy stretches perfect for playing to quaint village-side beaches with plenty of amenities.
+If you are planning a trip with your pup, you will almost certainly want to visit at least one of these fantastic Welsh beaches for dogs.
+Come rain or shine, there are plenty of options – from sandy stretches perfect for playing to quaint village-side beaches with plenty of amenities.

-But with over 400 beaches to choose from, it’s fair to say you’ll be spoilt for choice.
-Fortunately, by taking a look at our guide, you’ll ensure you’re visiting the best beaches in Wales for dogs.
+But with over 400 dog-friendly beaches to choose from, it’s fair to say you’ll be spoilt for choice.
+Fortunately, by having a look at our guide, you’ll ensure you’re visiting the best beaches in Wales for dogs.

 Dog-friendly beaches in West Wales

 West Wales is home to some exquisite sights, so it’s no surprise that many people want to bring their furry companions along with them.
 Here are our top dog-friendly beaches in West Wales:

 If you are looking for a remote beach that will allow your four-legged friend to run and swim to their heart’s content, you won’t find a much better dog-friendly beach in Wales than Monkstone Beach.